VOL. IV - CHAPTER 13

 The reception was held at the bridegroom's residence at which about thirty guests were present.
 The happy couple who received over 60 presents, later left for their honeymoon, which was spent in London.
 The bride travelled in a blue coat and hat to match.
 They will reside at "Recoview".

-William and Alice relied on a motorbike in the early days of their marriage, notably bringing large pendulum wall clock back to Sussex from Portobello Market in London.
+William and Alice relied on a motorbike in the early days of their marriage, notably bringing a large pendulum wall clock back to Sussex from Portobello Market in London.

 William and Alice Veness had two children